electron/electron/docs/api/native-theme.md

 A `Boolean` for if the OS / Chromium currently has a dark mode enabled or is being instructed to show a dark-style UI.
-If you want to modify this value you should use `shouldUseDarkColorsOverride` below.
+If you want to modify this value you should use `themeSource` below.

-### `nativeTheme.shouldUseDarkColorsOverride`
+### `nativeTheme.themeSource`

-A `Boolean | null` property used to override and supercede the value that Chromium has chosen to use internally.
-Setting this property to `null` will remove the override and everything will be reset to the OS default.
-By default `shouldUseDarkColors` tracks the OS dark mode setting.
+A `String` property that can be `system`, `light` or `dark`.
+It is used to override and supercede the value that Chromium has chosen to use internally.

+Setting this property to `system` will remove the override and everything will be reset to the OS default.
+By default `themeSource` is `system`.

-Settings this property to `true` will have the following effects:
+Settings this property to `dark` will have the following effects:
 * `nativeTheme.shouldUseDarkColors` will be `true` when accessed
 * Any UI Electron renders on Linux and Windows including context menus, devtools, etc. will use the dark UI.
 * Any UI the OS renders on macOS including menus, window frames, etc. will use the dark UI.
 * The [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS query will match `dark` mode.
 * The `updated` event will be emitted

-Settings this property to `false` will have the following effects:
+Settings this property to `light` will have the following effects:
 * `nativeTheme.shouldUseDarkColors` will be `false` when accessed
 * Any UI Electron renders on Linux and Windows including context menus, devtools, etc. will use the light UI.
 * Any UI the OS renders on macOS including menus, window frames, etc. will use the light UI.